junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "More like giggling.
 Are you sure you can't hear anything?"

 Dean listens carefully for a moment.
-"Nope, only the dude singing."
+"Nope, only the dude singing -- nice voice there."
 He nods at the busker.
-"Nice voice."
+"But nothing angelic."

 A man walks past them, holding three coffees in his hands, struggling to keep balance.